-You have likely heard that on Tuesday morning radio personality David Webb held a phone interview with CNN’s Areva Martin.
-The two debated whether or not race, as opposed to experience ought to be the deciding factor in whether or not applicants are offered jobs in particular fields.
-Mr. Webb asserted that his experience (rather than his race) had provided opportunities for him in his field.
-Ms. Martin intimated that Mr. Webb was oblivious to the plight of minorities since he was a beneficiary of “white privilege”.
+Areva Martin and David Webb had a debate about whether or not race or experience ought to be the deciding factor in whether or not applicants are offered jobs in particular fields.
+Mr. Webb argued his experience, not his race had provided opportunities for him in his field.
+Ms. Martin stated Mr. Webb was oblivious to the plight of minorities since he was a beneficiary of “white privilege”.
 Mr. Webb then politely asked Ms. Martin to explain how exactly how he had benefited from “white privilege”.

 “That’s a whole, another long conversation about white privilege, the things that you have the privilege of doing, that people of color don’t have the privilege of doing”

-As I considered this exchange it occurred to me that it would be all-too easy to simply pounce on Ms. Martins obvious ignorance and take potshots.
-But, alas there are bigger issues at play here then the opportunity to take a few cheap shots at a clueless liberal (as amusing as that might be).
+It would be all-too easy to simply pounce on Ms. Martins obvious ignorance.
+Alas, there are bigger issues at play here than the opportunity to take a few cheap shots.
+The real issue here is the subject of privilege.

 The whole concept of privilege is nothing more than a liberal myth-

 It’s not.
-Privilege is a real thing (James 2:9).
-It would be the height naiveté (and absurdity) to argue that where one is born and who one is born to has no effect on that person’s future prospects in life.
+Privilege is a real (James 2:9).
+It would be the height naiveté and absurdity to argue that where one is born and who one is born to has no effect on that person’s future prospects in life.
 A child born in the United States to two educated, financially stable parents begins his or her life with many advantages over a child born to a single mother in the Democratic Republic of Congo.
 Conversely, a child born in America to two economically disadvantaged parents who stay married and work hard will have some distinct advantages over a child born to an unwed fourteen-year-old girl who uses drugs.
-Regardless of the color of said child (Proverbs 20:7).
+All this is true regardless of the color of said child (Proverbs 20:7).

 Privilege is exclusively about race and gender-

 It’s not.
-Only a moron would argue that there is not a racial component to privilege in our culture, however, privilege is ultimately more about the choices of parents and money than is about race or gender (Proverbs 20:7).
-An African-American girl born to underprivileged parents who love her enough to educate and discipline her will likely do better in life than a white boy born to middle-income parents who do not discipline him or take an interest in his education.
+Only an idiot would argue that there is not a racial component to privilege in our culture.
+However, privilege is ultimately more about the choices of a child’s parents than race or gender (Proverbs 20:7).
+A black girl born to poor parents who love her enough to educate and discipline her will likely do better in life than a white boy born to middle-income parents who do not discipline him or take an interest in his education.
 Ben Carson demonstrates this reality.
 His mother was a semi-literate African-American teenager when he and his brother were born.
 She later divorced her husband and worked a series of menial jobs to support her family.
 She also made education a top priority for her boys, she carefully monitored who they spent time with and how much television they watched.
 Today both brothers hold advanced degrees and are wildly successful by any measurable standard.
 Ben Carson is a former neurosurgeon and the current HUD Secretary; his brother Curtis is an aeronautical engineer (rocket scientist).

 All races and genders think exactly the same way-

 They don’t.
 Life experience, intelligence level, religious conviction and upbringing do more to determine how a person views life than race or gender do.
-Assuming otherwise is a very weird (and weirdly unhelpful) form of racism.
+Assuming otherwise is a very weird and weirdly unhelpful form of racism and/or sexism.

 The very-real problem of racism will be solved with more racism-

 It won’t.
 Punishing white people for being born white is a form of racism that will do nothing to right the very real wrongs of the past.
 Nor will it undo any privilege that currently exists.
-The most effective way to deal with racism is through the public shaming of racists, the spread of Christianity, improving educational opportunities for all children and encouraging people of different races and backgrounds to get to know one another (Colossians 3:11, Galatians 3:28).
+The most effective way to deal with racism is through the correcting of those who make racist remarks, the spread of Christianity, improving educational opportunities for all children and encouraging people of different races and backgrounds to get to know one another (Colossians 3:11, Galatians 3:28).

 Privilege is simply a matter of dumb luck-

 It’s not.
-Perhaps, this was true a century ago, but that ship has officially sailed.
-Privilege, (at least in America) is about choices.
+Perhaps, this was true a century ago, but that ship has sailed.
+Privilege is about choices.
 Parents who make bad choices curse their children, parents who make good choices bless their children regardless of their race (Deuteronomy 30:19, Psalm 112:2).